EngineerBetter/engineerbetter-hugo/content/blog/2017-05-05-anthropic-sympathy.md

 <figure>
   <img src="/img/blog/as/as.054.jpeg" class="fit image">
-  <figcaption style="font-size: .8em">An example of Raven's Progressive Matrices, in which the objective is to identify the next pattern</figcaption>
+  <figcaption>An example of Raven's Progressive Matrices, in which the objective is to identify the next pattern</figcaption>
 </figure>

 After answering the quandry on financing the car repairs, the respondents were given a fluid intelligence test.
 The test in question was an example of Raven's Progressive Matrices, which is often used to measure IQ.